-- you simply don't like the decision made by the social worker, or, - the complaint is about a court case about your children - whether it is happening now or has ended.
+- You simply don't like the decision made by the social worker - The complaint is about a court case about your children - whether it is happening now or has ended.

 For more help and information on taking this step, look at Family Rights Group's section called complaining to the Local Government Ombudsman.